Architecture

 any imagePullPolicy hacks.

-Provides HTTP routing from *.localhost hostnames to in-cluster
+namespace, providing HTTP routing from *.localhost hostnames to

 Data flow: git push → running app